Overland Track: Environmental Protection and Tourism

 Both Lake St Clair and Cradle Mountain were regarded by European settlers as beautiful tourist destinations, with tourist lodges at each location.

-In the 1910s Gustav and Kate Weindorfer began campaigning for the area from Cradle Mountain to Lake St Clair to be a national park.
+In the 1910s, Gustav and Kate Weindorfer began campaigning for the area from Cradle Mountain to Lake St Clair to be a national park.
 It was declared a scenic reserve in 1922, a wildlife reserve in 1927 and its current designation of national park from 1947.
 During this transition, former trappers began building huts and guiding bushwalkers, including Paddy Hartnett, Weindorfer and Bob Quaile.

-It was not until 1931 that fur trapper Bert Nichols blazed the Overland Track and by 1935 it was consolidated and used by independent walking parties.
+It was not until 1931 that fur trapper Bert Nichols blazed the Overland Track, and by 1935 it was consolidated and used by independent walking parties.

-By 1937 it was officially named the Overland Track and the track had been upgraded to be used for guided tours and pack horses.
-Shortly after Kitchen Hut was built, now used as an emergency shelter.
+By 1937, it was officially named the Overland Track and the track had been upgraded to be used for guided tours and pack horses.
+Shortly after, Kitchen Hut was built, now used as an emergency shelter.

-In the 1970s management of the park passed to the newly formed Tasmania Parks and Wildlife Service after the controversial flooding of Lake Pedder and commercially guided tours were reintroduced.
+In the 1970s, management of the park passed to the newly formed Tasmania Parks and Wildlife Service after the controversial flooding of Lake Pedder and commercially guided tours were reintroduced.

 Management

 The Overland Track has been managed by Tasmanian Parks and Wildlife Service since 1971, with the purpose of both improving access, and conserving World Heritage areas.
 They manage track maintenance, hut maintenance and upgrades, toilet waste removal and staff rangers along the track during the summer.

 During their tenure the popularity of the track increased dramatically, with the number of walkers increased from 1500 to 8800 between 1971 and 2004.
 The demographics also shifted away from being mostly locals to 35% international, 57% from the mainland, and 8% from Tasmania.
 In 2005 a booking system was implemented to manage its increased popularity, and restrictions were placed on walkers.
-In 2022 it costs $200 for an adult to walk the track from October to May (inclusive), not including the National Parks Pass, and walkers must travel from north to south on a prebooked starting date.
+In 2024 it costs $295 AUD for an adult to walk the track from October to May (inclusive), not including the National Parks Pass, and walkers must travel from north to south on a prebooked starting date.